The KS Model: Predicting Bitcoin at $486,000 by May 25th, 2022

 A blow-off top is an exponential rise in prices that is followed by very sharp drop in prices that occurs within 5% of the end time period of the bull market.
 Exponential price blow-offs before the end of the period are corrections.

-I developed the term “short fueling,” to describe a time period when shorts have excessive psychological safety that “they cannot lose.”
-This mindset is manufactured by institutional investors that use the covering of shorts as a cover to drive prices up.
+I developed the term “short fueling” to describe a period when shorts have excessive psychological safety that “they cannot lose.”
+This mindset is manufactured by institutional investors who use the covering of shorts to drive prices up.